 The Chrome Remote Desktop is an ingenious extension allowing you to slide into a different desktop while you’re on a Chromebook.
 Best thought of as a virtual machine, the remote desktop option opens a new window to show a completely different operating system.
 There’s a snag that comes with this rather elegant solution, however: you’ll need to be running another Windows 10 machine to link with.
-Because of this, it’s not viable for many users, but you can’t utilise it any other way.
+Because of this, it’s not viable for many users, but you can’t utilize it any other way.
 Remote apps generally work extremely well, but since internet speeds vary from place to place, some users might end up frustrated again.
 That said, while connectivity speeds might encumber you, the app itself is a complete joy to use once up and running.

 - Go to the Chrome Web Store to download the Chrome Remote Desktop extension.

 - Open the second Windows computer, launch the Chrome browser and make sure it’s uploaded with the Chrome Remote Desktop app, too.